HOME

 (see also sports)

 John Geddis Tracey, a part-time private in C Coy, 7-10 Ulster Defence Regiment (UDR), was shot dead on the 26/06/1987.
-Off duty, he was shot while renovating a house, on Surrey Street, off Lisburn Road, Belfast.
+An employee of Northern Ireland Electricity, he was shot off duty while renovating a house, on Surrey Street, off Lisburn Road, Belfast.
 He was aged 46 years and married with six children.

 John Treacy - Chief Exceutive of Fermanagh Enterprises (Board of Enterprise Northern Ireland) 2008